-Chicago’s Midway International Airport has been experiencing an increase in international flight arrivals for a number of years.
-The impact is evidenced by increased passenger and bag volumes within the US Customs and Border Patrol (CBP) area.
+Chicago’s Midway International Airport had experienced an increase in international flight arrivals for a number of years, as evidenced by increased passenger and bag volumes within the U.S. Customs and Border Patrol (CBP) area.
 The original CBP included one bag claim unit, which did not easily accommodate two simultaneous international arrival operations.
 The City of Chicago Department of Aviation (CDA) engaged Epstein to develop a design to add a second bag claim device and reconfigure the CBP area for better efficiency.

 The original CBP area was developed and placed into operations in 2002.
 Encompassing approximately 23,000 square feet, the original configuration included separate spaces for the various governmental entities associated with processing arriving international passengers through the United States border control facility.
 This separation is no longer required.
 Epstein worked closely with the CBP and CDA to reconfigure the entire area to meet current federal requirements and free up space for the second bag claim device.

-In order to accommodate the new bag claim device, many of CBP's functions were demolished and/or relocated to reconfigured space within the footprint of the CBP area.
-The scope of the renovation includes:
+To accommodate the new bag claim device, many of CBP's functions were demolished and/or relocated to reconfigured space within the footprint of the CBP area.
+The scope of the renovation included: